etrepum/mb-2014-spring-intro/03-css/README.md

 </a>
 ```

+> I moved this to day 4.

 # CSS Intro

 * Cascading Style Sheets are the preferred way to change the
   presentation (colors, fonts, positions, etc.) of a HTML document.
 * It's cascading because the multiple rules can apply to the same
   elements, and they are applied from lowest priority to highest.

+> The topic was covered but I didn't spend much time on the semantics.

 # CSS Jargon